gurinina/RNA-seq-analysis/lessons/03-DGE_QC_analysis.md

 3.1.1.1 Interpreting PCA plots
 We have an example dataset and a few associated PCA plots below to get a feel for how to interpret them.
 The metadata for the experiment is displayed below.
 The main condition of interest is treatment.

-We could draw another line through the data representing the second most amount of variation in the data (PC2) and compute scores, followed by a third line and so on until you hit the total number of samples in your dataset.
-The initial sample-to-sample plot, will therefore be in n-dimensional space with n axes representing the total number of samples you have.
-The end result is a 2-dimensional matrix with rows representing samples and columns reflecting scores for each of the principal components.
 To evaluate the results of a PCA, we usually plot principal components against each other, starting with PCs that explain the most amount of variation in your data.

 In reality, your dataset will have larger dimensions (more samples, and many, many more genes).
 The initial sample-to-sample plot, will therefore be in *n*-dimensional space with *n* axes representing the total number of samples you have.
 The end result is a 2-dimensional matrix with rows representing samples and columns reflecting scores for each of the principal components.
 To evaluate the results of a PCA, we usually plot principal components against each other, starting with PCs that explain the most amount of variation in your data.